 First time using LiveChat?
 We prepared a to-do list that will help you get up and running in no time.
 You will find it in your Home section, on the right-hand side.

 To-do list for new users

-If you just created your LiveChat account, you will see a to-do list at the top of the page.
+If you just created your LiveChat account, you will see a to-do list in the Explore LiveChat bar on the right.
 It takes you through the first steps with LiveChat.

 Once you add the chat widget to your website and start talking with customers, you will be able to see your metrics in the ‘Real time overview’ and ‘Last 7 days’ report.

 Once you got through the basics you can start customizing your LiveChat so it helps you get the best results.
 In the ‘Suggested for you’ section, you will find shortcuts to the most important settings.

 Get a general idea of what going on with your LiveChat license:

 - Customers online—shows the number of visitors currently browsing your website.
 Click on it to go to the Customers section and invite visitors to chat.

 - Ongoing chats—shows the number of all ongoing chats.
 Compare it with the number of customers on your website and the number of agents online.
 You will see if you should invite more visitors to start a conversation.